OpenSC/OpenSC/src/tests/README.md

 ## I want to test different pkcs11 library

-You can specify different library to test on command line:
+You can specify different library or build from different branch on command line:

     ./p11test -m /usr/lib64/pkcs11/libcoolkeypk11.so

 TODO:

- * Test EC_DERIVE mechanism
+ * Test `CKM_ECDSA_DERIVE` mechanism(s)
  * Read pin from environment variable?